demisto/content/Packs/IdentityRecordedFuture/README.md

 ## Overview

-The Recorded Future Identity Pack for Cortex XSOAR provides enhanced threat intelligence capabilities focused on identity-related exposures.
-This pack integrates Recorded Future's rich data to automate the detection, investigation, and response to identity threats.
-The pack includes playbooks, incident types, layouts, and classifiers to streamline identity threat management and response workflows.
+The Recorded Future Identity Pack for Cortex XSOAR enhances threat intelligence capabilities focused on identity-related exposures.
+Integrating Recorded Future's data, this pack automates the detection, investigation, and response to identity threats.
+It includes playbooks, incident types, layouts, and classifiers to streamline identity threat management and response workflows.

+## Primary Use Case

+Designed for security teams managing identity-related threats, this pack helps detect compromised credentials in real time and automatically respond to these threats.
+For example, when an identity exposure alert is triggered, the integration fetches detailed information about the exposure, allowing security analysts to assess the severity and take appropriate actions, such as enforcing password resets or disabling compromised accounts.

+## Getting Started

+1. **Install the Pack**:
+    - From the Cortex XSOAR Marketplace, search for and install the **Recorded Future Identity Pack**.

+2. **Configure the Integration**:
+    - Follow the setup instructions to configure the **Recorded Future Identity** integration.

+3. **Run Initial Searches**:
+    - Use the **recordedfuture-identity-search** command to search for identity-related data.
+    - Use the **recordedfuture-identity-lookup** command to look up detailed information about specific identities.

+4. **Set Up Automated Responses**:
+    - Configure playbooks and automation to respond to identity exposure alerts.
+Use the **Recorded Future - Identity Exposure** playbook as a template for handling alerts.

+## Setup Instructions

+To set up the Recorded Future Identity integration in Cortex XSOAR, follow these steps:

+1. **Navigate to Integrations**:
+    - Go to **Settings** > **Integrations** > **Instances**.

+2. **Search for Recorded Future Identity**:
+    - In the search bar, type **Recorded Future Identity**.

+3. **Add a New Instance**:
+    - Click **Add instance** to create and configure a new integration instance.

+4. **Configure the Integration**:
+    - Enter the required parameters such as Server URL and API Token.
+    - Adjust optional settings like proxy usage and incident fetching as needed.

+5. **Test the Configuration**:
+    - Click **Test** to ensure the settings are correct and that the connection to Recorded Future is successful.

+6. **Setup Pre-Process Rule**:
+    - The configuration of the preprocessing rule is optional, but highly recommended.

+For detailed configuration instructions, refer to the [Recorded Future Identity Integration Documentation](https://github.com/demisto/content/blob/master/Packs/IdentityRecordedFuture/Integrations/IdentityRecordedFuture/README.md).

-## What Does This Pack Do?
+## Contents of the Pack

 ### Integration